What Is a Nasal Airway Obstruction? Here’s What You Need to Know

 Dr. Azizzadeh closely evaluates his patients, so he can accurately diagnose them.
 He takes an in-depth approach to NAOs, and he ensures that a patient can undergo the proper treatment to correct their nasal obstruction.
 Dr. Azizzadeh also helps his patients maximize the results of an NAO treatment.

-It may take a patient a few weeks to recover from nasal obstruction surgery to correct an NAO.
+It may take a patient a few weeks to recover from nasal airway obstruction surgery to correct an NAO.
 In the weeks following surgery, Dr. Azizzadeh recommends a patient avoid strenuous activity.
 Furthermore, Dr. Azizzadeh asks a patient to keep the head elevated when sleeping, avoid blowing the nose, and take other precautions to minimize the risk of complications.

-The full results of nasal obstruction surgery usually become transparent within about three to six months.
+The full results of nasal airway obstruction surgery usually become transparent within about three to six months.
 If patients experience any pain, discomfort, or other unwanted side effects during the recovery period or fail to achieve the full results of treatment, let Dr. Azizzadeh know.
 At this time, Dr. Azizzadeh can evaluate the patient and determine the best course of action.

 Explore Nasal Airway Obstruction Treatment Options with Dr. Azizzadeh